Festivity of Saint Blaise, the patron of Dubrovnik

-Festivity of Saint Blaise, the patron of Dubrovnik (Festa Svetog Vlaha, zaštitnika Dubrovnika) is a festivity organized on February 3 continuously since the year 972 AD in the City of Dubrovnik, Croatia on the occasion of the celebration of Saint Blaise's day.
+The Festivity of Saint Blaise, the patron of Dubrovnik (Festa Svetog Vlaha, zaštitnika Dubrovnika) is a festivity organized on February 3 continuously since the year 972 AD in the City of Dubrovnik, Croatia on the occasion of the celebration of Saint Blaise's day.
 The festivity is based on the legend of the appearance of St. Blaise, who helped the people of Dubrovnik in defending their town against the Republic of Venice.
 It is attended by many people, including residents of the city, surrounding areas, other parts of Croatia, and neighboring countries, tourists, and representatives of state and local authorities of the Roman Catholic Church.
 It was recognized as a UNESCO Intangible Cultural Heritage in 2009.
+Festivity is also the Day of the City of Dubrovnik.

 The Croatian Ministry of Culture describes the festivity with these words: "Besides the spiritual significance, Festivity in particular forms social relations and rules as well as the quality of government.
 The Festivity as an expression of worship of a saint marked the whole culture and partly natural area of the City and the surrounding area, and through the participation of individuals and groups from other places in the country as well as those from neighboring countries, encourages intercultural dialogue."

+Since 2014, Matica hrvatska's Brussel's branch organizies Festivity in Brussel.

 Legend

 After the ancient Greek colony Epidaurum was destroyed by Avars and Slavic invaders in the 7th century, refugees from Epidaurus fled to the nearby island, Laas or Laus, (meaning "stone" in Greek), from which Ragusa evolved into Dubrovnik.
 Immediately after the new settlement began to develop, greedy neighbors became envious of it and began to look for chances to destroy it.
 According to legend, while on their way to the Levant in the year 972 the Venetians, anchored themselves near Gruž and Lokrum under the pretense of restocking food, while their real intention was to conquer Dubrovnik.
 Saint Blaise appeared to the priest Stojko while he was praying in the Church of St. Stephen, and ordered him to tell the Dubrovnik Senate about the real intentions of the Venetians so the Senate could prepare a defense.
 The people of Dubrovnik managed to prepare their defense, thus forcing the Venetians to retreat.
-To thank St. Blase, the people of Dubrovnik decided to declare him Dubrovnik's main patron saint instead of the previous Sergius and Bacchus.
+To thank St. Blaise, the people of Dubrovnik decided to declare him Dubrovnik's main patron saint instead of the previous Sergius and Bacchus.